 The New Museum School addresses Culture&’s core strategic objective to open up who makes and enjoys arts and heritage.
 The programme will include training in conservation, collections management, digitisation, public engagement and traditional craft skills for the restoration of heritage.

 We are working with leading national, regional and local cultural heritage organisations who manage collections and run development programmes.
 We are developing a consortium of partners who have a commitment to diversify the workforce and invest in skills to tackle sector shortages and access a new generation of talent.

-Our unique partnership with A New Direction will provide life-changing experiences for trainees and deliver a learning and change programme based on the conviction that the heritage sector needs to adapt and change with the times in order to be inclusive and sustainable.
+Our unique partnership with Create Jobs will provide life-changing experiences for trainees and deliver a learning and change programme based on the conviction that the heritage sector needs to adapt and change with the times in order to be inclusive and sustainable.